See if you can find an answer to your question about Student Exchange, Study Abroad or Service Abroad in the frequently asked questions (FAQs) below.

-- If you are unable to meet these deadlines, please contact the Study Abroad & Exchange office and we will advise you if we are able to accommodate and process your application.
+- If you are unable to meet these deadlines, please contact the Go Global Office and we will advise you if we are able to accommodate and process your application.

-Study Abroad students may be eligible to apply for a Study Abroad Scholarship to assist with funding.
+Study abroad students may be eligible to apply for an inbound study abroad scholarship to assist with funding.

 Note: this is intended as a guide only.
 Costs will vary depending on individual tastes and interests.

 Your student visa gives you permission to work in Australia once you have started your course.
 You can work up to 40 hours per fortnight during semester and unlimited hours during semester breaks.
 However, you shouldn’t rely on your earnings to pay your tuition fees or other living expenses.